Course - An integrated approach to subject and vocational education - YFL2030

 Learning methods and activities

-The course includes teaching and other learning activities during gatherings, as well as digital learning activities between gatherings.
-There are mandatory coursework requirements in the course that must be approved in order to be eligible to take the exam.
+The course includes student-active learning and assessment methods, including digital activities on and between campus sessions.
+There are mandatory coursework requirements that must be approved in order to take the exam.

 Compulsory assignments